It is straightforward to make a sourdough starter. All you need is time and patience.

 active sourdough starter

-Mix thoroughly so all the flour been hydrated
+Mix thoroughly so all the flour is hydrated.

-Put somewhere warm to the next day (in a window in the sun or near a heater)
+Put somewhere warm the next day (in a window in the sun or near a heater)

-The follow the routine beneath until you have an active sourdough starter.
-You know it is active when it grows to at least double size over four to eight hours after you've fed it
+Then follow the routine beneath until you have an active sourdough starter.
+You know it is active when it grows to at least double size over four to eight hours after the feeding.

 Mix the sourdough starter